 Skip to Content

 Massey University Library is committed to the development of information literacy skills among students and staff.
-Information literacy (definition) is recognised as an integral part of lifelong learning as it enables learners to develop skills which are transferrable to future occupations, study or leisure activities.

 Page authorised by University Librarian

 Last updated on Tuesday 16 April 2019